 20.3.
 VIT shall be entitled to allocate the CP an exhibition area in a different location from the exhibition area, to change the size of the exhibition area, to relocate or close entrances and exits to the exhibition grounds, if compelling technical or organizational reasons require it.

 20.4.
 Without the prior consent of VIT, the transfer of the CP's rights stemming from the surrender contract, in whole or in part, to third parties is not permitted.
 The same applies to a transfer of the exhibition space allocated to the authorized CP, in whole or in part, to third parties.

 21.1.
 VIT provides basic heating, cleaning, and lighting for the exhibition hall.

 21.2.
-Installations of supply and disposal connections may only be ordered via VIT or via a service provider commissioned by VIT.
+Installations of supply and disposal connections may only be ordered via VIT or via a service provider commissioned by VCG.

 21.4.
-In addition to these GTC, the contractual basis for the participation of the customers in the events are the house rules of the operator of the respective event location as well as the organizational, technical and other provisions that are sent to the CP before the start of the event.
+In addition to these GTC, contractual basis for the participation of customers in events shall be - provided the CP is informed of this - the house rules of the owner of the respective event venue, and organizational, technical, and other regulations.

 22. Cleaning, waste disposal